saleor/saleor-docs/docs/advanced/extensions.md

 Saleor arrives with some plugins already implemented by default.
 These plugins are located in `saleor.extensions.plugins`.
 To provide the `ExtensionManager` with a list of enabled plugins, include the Python plugin path in the `settings.PLUGINS` list.

-> **Note**
->
-> If you choose to, you can use the Plugins page in the Saleor dashboard's Configuration section, to display the basic configuration allowing the dashboard users to manage the elemental settings of existing plugins.
->
-> See the [Plugins](dashboard/plugins.md) topic for more information.

 ### Tips on writing your own plugin

 Make sure that a custom plugin inherits from the `BasePlugin` class and that it overwrites base methods.